mutisyag/ozone/doc/workflow.md

 Changing the state of a version from _Processing_ to _Finalized_ should only be possible when either one of these two flags is specifically set.
 If none are set, the ORS will ask the _Secretariat_ user for a resolution.

 ### Superseded flag

-This automatically-computed flag marks those versions that have become superseded (i.e. are not considered current/relevant anymore).
+This automatically-computed flag marks those versions that have become superseded (i.e. are not current/relevant anymore).
 It is set by the ORS only, and its calculation is performed whenever a version enters the _Submitted_ state (either from _Data Entry_ or from user _reinstating_ a _Recalled_ one).

 If a newer version of data is _Submitted_ (either by Reporter or the Secretariat), the current one (if it exists) is automatically flagged as _Superseded_ - the flag change will be performed by the ORS.
 The newer version becomes current.